beancount/docs/docs/24_beancount_design_doc.md

 #### Links<a id="links"></a>

-Links are a unique sets of strings or None, and in practice will be usually empty for most transactions.
+Links are a unique set of strings or None, and in practice will be usually empty for most transactions.
 They differ from tags only in purpose.

 Links are there to chain together a list of related transactions and there are tools used to list, navigate and balance a subset of transactions linked together.
 They are a way for a transaction to refer to other transactions.
 They are not meant to be used for summarizing.